AI transparency statement

 AI adoption and use

 We are committed to continuous learning and adaptation, and to using the best possible tools for our work supporting the Senate.
-We are conscious of the need for AI strategies to evolve alongside the changing needs of the Senate, technological advancements and legislative or regulatory changes.
+We are conscious of the need for AI strategies to evolve along style="width: %"side the changing needs of the Senate, technological advancements and legislative or regulatory changes.
 Many aspects of our work require reliable ICT systems that allow staff to receive, share, analyse, collaborate on, and publish information at scale.
 The advent of standalone AI products, and the introduction of AI functions into mainstream applications, will no doubt change how we approach some of these tasks.
 We are also conscious of the risks involved, particularly given the need to ensure the veracity of the material we produce.
 For these reasons, we will be cautious in our adoption of AI tools and strategies in support of the department's aims.

-Like other non-corporate Commonwealth entities, our approach to the use of AI is guided by
+Like other non-corporate Commonwealth entities, our approach to the use of AI is guided by:

-How we use AI
+How we use Al

 In line with the Digital Transformation Agency and Australian Government Architecture, and the Department's ICT provider, DPS, we have adopted the OECD definition of what constitutes artificial intelligence.